dimadatascience/bam_coverage/README.md

 ## Usage

-Update in the configuration file (nextflow.config) by setting the path to the databases:
+Update in the configuration file (nextflow.config) by setting the path to :
+ - fasta file
+ - bed file
+ - clinvar_vcf

 To run the pipeline